 What we sometimes underappreciate, even ignore, in this alphabet soup of measurements, is the most important of all business metrics — customer satisfaction.

-Customer satisfaction is ‘the metric’ you should focus on when measuring your business growth because once you do right by it, every other metric falls neatly into place and the growth graph points upward.
+Customer appreciation is ‘the metric’ you should focus on when measuring your business growth because once you do right by it, every other metric falls neatly into place and the growth graph points upward.

 Recently we received some serious praise from our customers based on reviews on G2 Crowd, being listed number 11 out of the top 50 in this report: